 Rosemary was preceded in death by her husband Ernie, a son Johnny (Ernest John Curtis III) in 1951, her parents, her siblings, Maxine (Orville) Deckard, Mercedes (Charlie) McCrone, Glen (Babe) Woods, William (Dorothy) Woods, Bobby Dean Woods, and other relatives.

 The family would like to thank Dr. Sodhi and his staff at Sodhi Medical Services and the caring nurses and staff from OSF Hospice.

 A celebration of Rosemary’s life will be held at First Presbyterian Church, 100 N. Franklin in Danville on Monday, February 24, 2020 at 10:00 A.M with Pastor Ann Schwartz officiating.
 Burial will follow at Danville National Cemetery.
 Visitation will be held on Sunday, February 23, 2020 from 5-7 P.M. at Kruger Coan Pape Funeral Home, 10 E. Williams in Danville and from 9-10 at the church prior to the funeral.
 The family requests that donations be made in her name to the Douglas Discovery Garden P.O.
 Box 923, Danville, IL 61832 or First Presbyterian Church, 100 N. Franklin Street, Danville, IL 61832.

-To plant a tree in memory of Rosemary Jean (Woods) Curtis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Rosemary Jean (Woods) Curtis, please visit our floral store.